kallavinka8045/icassp2021/index.md

 # Korean samples
 For Korean, each model was trained on studio-quality internal datasets with 62 speakers and 265k utterances.
-'Seen' or 'in-domain' indicates that the speaker or domain has been trained.
+'Seen' indicates that the domain has been trained.
-'Unseen' or 'out-of-domain' indicates that the speaker or domain has never been trained.
+'Unseen' indicates that the domain has never been trained.

-## Seen speakers: In-domain scenarios
+## Seen speakers

 ### Single speaker
 <table>